Avinash828/Nexus_GCPBucket_blob/README.md

 ### Deploy Nexus 3 with nexus-blobstore-google-cloud plugin

 To deploy Sonatype/Nexus3 with nexus-blobstore-google-cloud plugin , we must above two file(`service-account.json` and `plugin.kar`) on our local directory.
+- `service-account.json` file need to to be copy at `/run/secrets/` location of nexus container.
+Similiraly we also need to copy `plugin.kar` file at `/opt/sonatype/nexus/deploy` folder.

 Pull the `Sonatype/Nexus3:3.68` image.
 Run container with below command
 ```docker